rjulian/rjulian.github.io/_posts/2014-07-27-ssh-client-configs.md

 ---
-title: 'SSH Client Guide :  The Config File'
+title: "SSH Client Guide :  The Config File"
 author: Richard Julian
 layout: post
 categories: cli
 ---

 Now that we know all of these cool client commands , let us make our lives so much easier by setting up a client config file so we don&#8217;t have to type in all of those nasty options.

 **SIMPLE HOST CONFIG**